 As you get older, you might take steps to develop healthy habits, whether it’s exercising, eating healthier, and limiting your consumption of alcohol.
 But did you know that there are steps you can take to help with your brain health?
-Such preventive measures might even reduce the risk of Alzheimer’s—and the good news is, you might be doing these things anyway, like working on puzzles or trying to get a good night’s sleep.
+Such preventive measures might even help reduce the risk of Alzheimer’s — and the good news is, you might be doing these things anyway, like working on puzzles or trying to get a good night’s sleep.

 Alzheimer’s is the most common form of dementia.
-In fact, someone in the United States develops the disease every 65 seconds, according to the Alzheimer’s Association.
-More than 6 million Americans currently live with Alzheimer’s – a number now projected to increase 24.1 percent to 750,000 by 2025.
+In fact, more than 5.8 million Americans currently live with Alzheimer’s – and this number is expected to increase to 14 million people by 2060.

 Along with learning more about the disease, these five simple steps could possibly improve brain health, reduce risk of disease and help delay the potential onset of Alzheimer’s or dementia.